 Neuroscience in Your World

-In partnership with the Center for Neuroscience & Society at the University of Pennsylvania, the Institute is developing a neuroscience education program, including an exhibition, a suite of educational programs, and modules for teacher professional development, to build students’ and teachers’ understandings of and enthusiasm for neuroscience, the brain, and related societal issues.
+In partnership with the Center for Neuroscience & Society at the University of Pennsylvania, the Institute is developing a neuroscience education program, including an exhibition, a suite of educational programs, and modules for educator professional development, to build students’ and educators’ understandings of and enthusiasm for neuroscience, the brain, and related societal issues.

 Education Consortium for the Advancement of STEM in EGYPT (ECASE)